starglow-it/starglow-it/README.md

 ## 🏅 Achievements

 - 🏆 Contributed to high-profile projects for organizations like **Microsoft** and **Amazon**
-- ⏫ Developed a successful social travel platform, increasing user engagement by 30%
+- ⏫ Developed a successful social travel platform, increasing user engagement
 - ⭐ Led the development of multiple high-impact applications in various domains
 - 🥇 Winner of numerous coding competitions and hackathons